U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Strategy for finding a campsite on Moab BLM

-The campgrounds that are the nearest to Moab generally fill first, especially during April, May and October.
-For instance, if you want to choose one of the 11 BLM campgrounds along Highway 128, the first one, Goose Island, will usually fill first. . . then they will fill in progression up the highway, going away from Moab.
-The last campground up Highway 128 (and the one furthest from Moab), Dewey Bridge, fills only rarely.
-Campgrounds such as Windwhistle and Hatch Point, two others that are further from Moab, are seldom full.
-If you want a campground near Moab during spring or fall weekends, it is advisable to arrive by noon on the Friday of that weekend or even earlier.
-Another choice is Horsethief Campground (on Highway 313).
-This large and spacious campground generally has lots of room for everyone.
-It normally only fills during spring and fall weekends, usually by about 4 p.m.
-In addition to these, Moab also has 13 commercial campgrounds: http://discovermoab.com/campgrounds_private.htm
+The campgrounds that are the nearest to Moab generally fill first.
+For instance, if you want to choose one of the 12 BLM campgrounds along Highway 128, the first one, Goose Island, will usually fill first. . . then they will fill in progression up the highway, going away from Moab.
+The last campground up Highway 128 (and the one furthest from Moab) is Dewey Bridge.
+Campgrounds such as Windwhistle and Hatch Point, two others that are further from Moab, fill on occasion.
+If you want a campground near Moab during spring or fall, it is advisable to arrive early in the day (before 9:00 am).
+Horsethief Campground (on Highway 313) is the largest campground.
+It often fills later in the day.
+In addition to these, Moab also has many commercial campgrounds: http://discovermoab.com/